rosemondepower/heartworm_genome/02_code/hw_wgs_workbook.md

 Filtering looks ok.
 Didn't lose too many SNPs.

-Usually we would merge the SNP and INDEL files togehter to make a joined VCF.
+Usually we would merge the SNP and INDEL files together to make a joined VCF.
 However, I want to disregard the indels moving forward and only focus on the SNPs.
 Some downstream tools don't like having indels in there.